-We foster an inclusive work environment where everyone can feel comfortable sharing their ideas and is dedicated to growing our business.
-Marathon Oil selects, develops and promotes employees based on the individual’s ability and job performance.
-Our Code of Business Conduct and related policies prohibit workplace harassment, violence or discrimination against any employee or person we do business with based on race, age, national origin, sexual orientation, gender identity and other factors.
-These policies apply to all aspects of employment at Marathon Oil – recruitment, training, development, compensation, performance management and benefits.
+Respectful relationships are core to our culture.
+Our current Code of Business Conduct is applicable to all Marathon Oil employees, officers, directors and other parties acting within the scope of representing Marathon Oil.
+It prohibits workplace harassment, violence or discrimination against anyone based on race, age, national origin, sexual orientation, gender identity and other factors.
+This code applies to all aspects of employment at Marathon Oil – recruitment, training, development, compensation, performance management and benefits.

 How are we doing?